 The Print Setup window opens when PreForm launches.
 Use the material selection drop-down menus to select the material type and version for the specific print job.

 TIP:Select "Current Printer Settings" in the Material drop-down menu to apply the material settings last used on the printer.

 Use the slider to select the layer thickness for the print, likely 0.05 mm or 0.1 mm.
 Reserve 0.025 mm for rare occasions that require incredibly high resolution.
 Change the layer thickness setting later by clicking “Print Settings” on the bottom bar.

 Load a Model

 PreForm Software supports STL and OBJ files, which you can export from most 3D CAD or animation packages.
 To load a model, drag and drop it into Preform or select “Open” from the File menu.

-Select PreForm's One-Click Print option to automatically orient, support, and layout each part.
-After sequentially completing all three print set-up steps, PreForm will open the Print dialog window to confirm and send the job to a printer, so ensure that you've connected and selected the appropriate printer type, material type, and layer height before beginning One-Click Print.
+Select the One-Click Print option to automatically orient, support, and layout each part.
+After sequentially completing all three print setup steps, PreForm opens the Print dialog window to confirm and send the job to a printer, so ensure that you've connected and selected the appropriate printer type, material type, and layer height before beginning One-Click Print.
 The specific printer can be selected by serial name from the Print dialog.

 Change the View